Cinnamon is an exotic spice with surprising health benefits

 That’s one to keep in mind.
 But there are other proven benefits of cinnamon to appreciate.

 More study-based cinnamon health benefits include anti-aging potential thanks to cinnamon’s high antioxidant content.
 In fact, in a head-to-head match with 25 other spices, including superfood garlic, cinnamon came out on top when it comes to antioxidant power.
-Which means this baking spice could just be the best defense in the fight against aging.
+This means that this popular baking spice could just be the best defense in the fight against aging.

 What does cinnamon and honey do?